Do you or your partner have issues staying asleep because of snoring? Do you wake up with still feeling groggy and tired?

 Millions of Americans snore, and while many people don’t realize they snore, their partners certainly do.
-Snoring in and of itself is not a dire medical condition, but it may be an indication of obstructive sleep apnea (OSA), which causes a person to stop breathing repeatedly during sleep.
+Snoring in and of itself is not a dire medical condition, but coupled with other symptoms, it may be an indication of Obstructive Sleep Apnea (OSA).
+Snoring and sleep apnea can cause a person to stop breathing repeatedly during sleep.

 If lifestyle changes are not possible or make no impact on your snoring or sleep apnea, you may need to seek professional treatment.
 Dr. Hess offers oral appliance therapy which involves the use of a snore guard to keep the airways open during sleep, preventing you from snoring.